Ricky Kej: Early life and education

-Ricky Kej was born on 5 August 1981.
-Half Punjabi and Marwari by birth, Kej moved to Bangalore, India when he was eight years old and has lived there since.
+Ricky Kej was born in North Carolina on 5 August 1981.
+Half Punjabi and Marwari by birth, Kej grew up in North Carolina and moved to Bangalore, India when he was eight years old and has lived there since.
 He completed his schooling at the Bishop Cotton Boys' School, Bangalore and subsequently dentistry from the Oxford Dental College in Bangalore.
 He did not pursue a career in the field and opted for a career in music instead.
+Kej holds two Doctorate Degrees (Doctor of Letters) from the Kalinga Institute of Social Sciences, Bubaneshwar and from Gitam University in Visakhapatnam, India.

 While attending university he joined a progressive rock band which he says gave him a good foundation and exposure to music.
 In an early interview, Kej's mother, Pammi Kej, has opined that her son's artistic genes were inherited from his grandfather Janaki Das, an actor, Olympic cyclist, and freedom fighter.
 Kej does not look upon his degree in dentistry as an alternate career option, and notes that there are ups and downs in every occupation and there is no real need for a backup career.
 He has revealed that his decision to follow a career in music was not an easy one for his parents to accept.

 Music career

 Beginnings

 Kej started off his career as the keyboardist of Bengaluru-based progressive rock band Angel Dust.
 Two years into the band, he moved on to become a full-time composer and set up his own studio, Raveolution, in 2003.
 He eventually went on to create music for over 3,000 ad jingles and Kannada films.
-Though Kej's work is an amalgamation of multiple genres, he has maintained that the essence of his work retains the aesthetic of his Indian roots, largely based on Hindustani classical music and a bit of carnatic music.
+Though Kej's work is an amalgamation of multiple genres, he has maintained that the essence of his work retains the aesthetic of his Indian roots, largely based on Hindustani classical music and a bit of Karnataka(Carnatic) music.
 He has cited Pakistani qawwal Nusrat Fateh Ali Khan and British vocalist Peter Gabriel as inspirations to constantly challenge and push his own musical boundaries.
 Kej is a self-taught musician but studied classical music at around the age of 24 to overcome what he observed as a handicap at the time.